 But I’m here now so you can learn from me: don’t set yourself up for future headaches by planting something invasive like mint in the ground.
-There are completely sensible and legitimate reasons for letting mint run wild – if you’re an herbalist, for example – but for most backyard gardens, you’ll want to keep it on a tight leash and transplant mint to a container.
+There are completely sensible and legitimate reasons for letting mint run wild – if you’re an herbalist, for example – but for most backyard gardens, you’ll want to keep it on a tight leash and keep it in – or transplant it to – a container.

 Mint is a perennial herb in the Lamiaceae family, of which there are well over 7,000 varieties, from small house plants to large shrubs.
 Most of what you’ll find for purchase at the local garden center are aromatic mints with lovely and interesting flavors that are prized in the kitchen: the common spearmint and peppermint, of course, but also lemon, ginger, chocolate, pineapple, orange, licorice, grapefruit, lavender, and more.

-I’m currently growing peppermint, spearmint, and ginger mint in my container garden – see photo above.
+I’m currently growing peppermint, spearmint, and ginger mint in my container garden as perennials – see photo above.

 All of these amazing plants share one thing in common: they grow fast, and they spread far and wide via their elaborate and aggressive root systems.